HOSTED-POWER/docs-turbostack-app/TurboStack App/howto_newuser.md

 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_user7.png)
 3. In the next step, select the source host.
 This can be either the current server or another server you manage.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_user8.png)
-4. Choose the account you want to clone, then click `Next`.
+4. Choose the account you want to copy, then click `Next`.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_user9.png)
-5. You'll be prompted to decide whether to copy the source account to an existing account or create a new account.
+5. You'll be prompted to decide whether to copy the configuration to an existing account or create a new account.
 Make your selection and click `Next`.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_user10.png)
 6. Select the hostname(s) you'd like to associate with the account and choose the type of certificate you want to activate.
 Click `Next` to finalize.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_user11.png)

 And that’s it!
-Your application is now cloned to a new account.
+Your new account is now configured.
 Be sure to save the configuration and publish it when you're ready.